Give your child a great start to secondary schooling by enrolling at Lesmurdie SHS.More about enrolments

 Principal Kim Lloyd

-Lesmurdie Senior High School is an Independent Public School situated in a hills residential area in the Shire of Kalamunda, Western Australia.
+Lesmurdie Senior High School is an Independent Public School situated in a hills residential area in the City of Kalamunda, Western Australia.
 The school was established in 1981 and has had an active School Council composed of community, parents, students and staff from inception.
 The school has a strong pastoral care tradition.
 The provision of a respectful, caring and nurturing environment in which students can realise their potential is a priority.
 The school fosters excellence in all areas and conducts quality programs across the curriculum.

 Lesmurdie Senior High School enjoys a reputation within the education community for its very experienced, enthusiastic and innovative staff.